When you install SQL Monitor, you configure three components:

-- The web server displays the SQL Monitor web interface.
+- the web server, which hosts the SQL Monitor web interface

-- The base monitor is a Windows service that monitors your SQL Servers.
+- the monitoring service (also called the base monitor), a Windows service that collects data about your SQL Servers

 When you install and set up SQL Monitor, you need to provide credentials to connect:

-- the base monitor service to the data repository (if you use a Windows account, this account will also run the base monitor service)
+- the monitoring service to the SQL Monitor database (if you use a Windows account, this account will also run the monitoring service)

-- to the machine (physical or virtual server) hosting the SQL Server you want to monitor
+- to the machine that hosts the SQL Server you want to monitor

-- to each SQL Server instance you want to monitor
+- to every instance you want to monitor